steelerfan107/x86-Processor/README.md

 - Outputs : out[TABLESIZE-1:0], match
 - Parameters : TABLESIZE - The amount of entries in the table.
 WIDTH - The width of the table vectors

-### pri_arb.v
+### find_first.v
-- A priority arbiter.
+- Block that finds the first asserted bit left to right or right to left.
-- Inputs :
+- Inputs : in[WIDTH-1:0]
-- Outputs :
+- Outputs : out[WIDTH-1:0]
-- Parameters :
+- Parameters : WIDTH - Width of Vector, OPERATION - 0 Left to Right, 1 - Right to Left

 ### fifo.v
 - A first in first out buffer.
-- Inputs :
-- Outputs :
-- Parameters :

-### stack.v
-- A last in first out buffer.
 - Inputs :
 - Outputs :
 - Parameters :